sheisc/COMP9024/Sorting/BubbleSort/README.md

 For example, on a 32-bit system (focusing on the x86 architecture),

-arguments in a function call (e.g., i and j in Swap2(i, j)) are pushed onto the call stack from right to left.
+arguments in a function call (e.g., arr and len in PrintArray(arr, len)) are pushed onto the call stack from right to left.

 ## 1 How to download this project in [CSE VLAB](https://vlabgateway.cse.unsw.edu.au/)